 George Bush is a warrior.
 Ariel Sharron is a warrior.
 Sadam Hussein is a warrior.
 Bin Laden is a warrior.
 Some members of CAAM are warriors, some students are warriors and some teachers are warriors.
 Warriors live for the righteous fight.
 Warriors live to be right.
 Warriors destroy to be right.
 That is, until they awaken.

 As the person of pitta natures becomes more sattvic, the mind becomes clear and the pitta person perceives the higher truth.
 There comes the realization that each soul is growing, learning and evolving and taking the best actions they can based on where they are on their journey.
-I really don't believe that anyone wakes up in the morning as says to themselves, OK, I'm a bad guy, how can I do some really bad things today.
+I really don't believe that anyone wakes up in the morning as says to themselves, "Okay, I'm a bad guy, how can I do some really bad things today."
 Rather, most people rationalize their actions in a manner that makes them feel good about themselves and look good to others.
 Ordinary people believe their own rhetoric and believe they are right.

 Having pierced the illusion, the sattvic pitta person chooses to remain above the maya (the play of consciousness) and does not engage their enemy in battle.
 To do so only is to deny the Truth they see so clearly.
 In Vedanta, "Tat Twam Asi" means "thou art that".
 When we engage others in righteous holy wars, we are our own enemy.
 When we harm them, we harm ourselves and we remain bound to the wheel of life, death and suffering.